ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-document-ballerina-code.md

       *.jar            # Optional, if module includes native Java libraries to
                        # link + embed

-  [tests/]             # Tests executed for every module in the project [resources/]         # Resources included with every module in the project
+  [resources/]         # Resources included with every module in the project

   target/              # Compiled binaries and other artifacts end up here